 How To Design A Small Bathroom

-Whether you are remodeling or starting from scratch, here are some useful tips you can use when you’re designing a small bathroom:
+Whether you are remodeling or starting from scratch, here are some useful tips you can use when you are designing a small bathroom:

 Avoid Bulky Wall Accessories

-Any chunky or wide accessories that are hanging the wall should be avoided.
-Which means foregoing some towel racks or vanity table.
-Instead, opt for thin wall accessories (if you really can’t let go of it) and built-in toilet paper holders.
+Any chunky or wide accessories that are hanging on the wall should be avoided.
+Which means foregoing some towel racks or vanity tables.
+Instead, opt for thin wall accessories (if you really can’t let go of them) and built-in toilet paper holders.

 Make your space look bigger by installing big mirrors.
 Not only does it create the illusion of a bigger area, but it also invites light.
 So invest in mirrors and instantly make your small bathroom look and feel bigger.